Terminology of non-monogamy: History of the term

 The word polyamory does not actually appear in "A Bouquet of Lovers", referenced above.
 The article does use the hyphenated "poly-amorous".
 The article consistently uses "polygamy" as the counterpart to "monogamy".

 There are no verifiable sources showing the word polyamory in common use until after alt.polyamory was created. alt.polyamory participants collaborated on a FAQ (frequently asked questions) post that was updated periodically, and included the group's definition of "polyamory".
 The latest version of the FAQ on polyamory.org, dated 1997, has this definition:

 Polyamory means "loving more than one".
 This love may be sexual, emotional, spiritual, or any combination thereof, according to the desires and agreements of the individuals involved, but you needn't wear yourself out trying to figure out ways to fit fondness for apple pie, or filial piety, or a passion for the Saint Paul Saints baseball club into it.
-"Polyamorous" is also used as a descriptive term by people who are open to more than one relationship even if they are not currently involved in more than one.
+"Polyamorous" is also used as a descriptive term by people who are open to more than one relationship, even if they are not currently involved in more than one.
 Some people think the definition is a bit loose, but it's got to be fairly roomy to fit the wide range of poly arrangements out there.

-In 1999, Morning Glory Zell-Ravenheart was asked by the editor of the Oxford English Dictionary to provide a definition of the term (which the dictionary had not previously recognised).
+In 1999, Morning Glory Zell-Ravenheart was asked by the editor of the Oxford English Dictionary to define the term (which the dictionary had not previously recognised).
 Her definition was:

 The practice, state or ability of having more than one sexual loving relationship at the same time, with the full knowledge and consent of all partners involved.
 This term was meant to be inclusive, and in that context, we have never intended to particularly exclude "Swinging" per se, if practitioners thereof wished to adopt the term and include themselves...
 The two essential ingredients of the concept of polyamory are more than one; and loving.
 That is, it is expected that the people in such relationships have a loving emotional bond, are involved in each other's lives multi-dimensionally, and care for each other.
 This term is not intended to apply to merely casual recreational sex, anonymous orgies, one-night stands, pick-ups, prostitution, "cheating," serial monogamy, or the popular definition of swinging as "mate-swapping" parties.